 We apologise for any extended delay when waiting to see the Doctor.
 Please let the Receptionist know if you need to be anywhere else by a certain time and we will try to help you as best we can.

 If you are unable to attend an appointment, please let us know so we arrange a new time.
 Your old time can be used to help someone else.
 Repeated non-attendance for booked appointments may result in further requests being restricted.
+For those patients who fail to attend up to three appointments you may find it unable to make further appointments at the time of your choice.

 Telephone Access and Home Visits